 Dear Friend Malayalam Movie

 Director Vineeth Kumar's Dear Friend is a film that revolves around a group of friends in Bangalore.
-Arjun Radhakrishnan, Monica Mahendru, Tovino Thomas, Arjun Lal, Basil Joseph, and Darshana Rajendran play the main characters with common interests who hang out often in their Bangalore house.
+Arjun Radhakrishnan, Sanchana Natarajan, Tovino Thomas, Arjun Lal, Basil Joseph, and Darshana Rajendran play the main characters with common interests who hang out often in their Bangalore house.
 Darshana plays a mental health counselor, whereas the men play techies who look to build a health app about diabetes.

 Vineeth shows us a lived-in world and a close-knit group that you want to be part of.
 The treatment of the movie is so good that it makes us want to eavesdrop on the conversations between the characters.
 The treatment feels authentic, and the performances are all wonderful.

 For a large part, Dear Friend stays true to its title as it shows the pranks that some of these friends pull off on others.
 But soon, the movie undergoes a tonal shift that reduces the amount of comedy and lightheartedness as one of the characters disappears from the gang.
 The rest of the film involves the other characters trying to solve a mystery.

 The subtle message at the heart of Dear Friend is dark and even a bit cynical.
 When you watch the posters and the trailer or read the title 'Dear Friend', you may think that it is a feel-good film.
 It is hardly a film that offers the so-called feel-good vibes.
 I mean that in a good way because writers Arun Lal, Sharfu and Suhas as well as director Vineeth Kumar break a lot of conventions and cliches here.
 For instance, the absence of songs in the movie is quite noticeable and commendable.
 There is no need for a song or two for the subject that the makers want to discuss.